Fritz Galt's Bio

 After public school in the Midwest and graduate school on the West Coast and the guidance of some mighty fine authors, he settled in Chicago where he worked in publishing, wondering if he would ever have any more life experiences worth writing about.

-Thus, Fritz’s first thriller, Double Cross, was born and Mick Pierce first strode across the war-torn landscape and onto the pages of Fritz’s next few novels (collected in the Spy Zone box set).
+Thus Fritz’s first thriller, Double Cross, was born and Mick Pierce first strode across the war-torn landscape and onto the pages of Fritz’s next few novels (the Mick and Natalie Spy Novel Sseries).

-To date, he has lived in Cuba, Switzerland, Yugoslavia, Taiwan, India, China, Belgium and Mongolia, where his heroes, both suave and not so suave, somehow solve international crises..
-His many novels tackle national security issues, and include highly acclaimed espionage, medical, financial, political, historic and techno thrillers and mysteries.
+To date he has lived in Cuba, Switzerland, Yugoslavia, Taiwan, India, China, Belgium, Mongolia and Hawaii, where his heroes, both suave and not so suave, somehow solve international crises..
+His many novels tackle national security issues and include highly acclaimed espionage, medical, financial, political, historic and techno thrillers and mysteries.

-He lives with his family in Ulaanbaatar, where he is hard at work on his next book.
+He lives with his family in Washington, DC where he is hard at work on his next book.